-Step is an app and debit card that is backed by founders with experience at Google and Square.
-Much like the other debit cards and associated apps on this list, Step allows parents to monitor their child’s spending as well as send them money on the go.
+Step is an app and card that is backed by founders with experience at Google and Square.
+Step has the standard functions of allowing parents to monitor spending and send kids money on the go.

 Step’s banking services are provided by their partner-bank, Evolve Bank & Trust, which also allows Step to leverage their FDIC coverage.